torvalds/linux/Documentation/core-api/workqueue.rst

 512 and the default value used when 0 is specified is 256.
 For an unbound wq, the limit is higher of 512 and 4 * ``num_possible_cpus()``.
-These values are chosen sufficiently high such that they are not the limiting factor while providing protection in runaway cases.
+These values are chosen sufficiently high such that they are yest the limiting factor while providing protection in runaway cases.

 The number of active work items of a wq is usually regulated by the